LGBTQ+ Pride at Ship!

 April 28 | CUB MPR | 3pm

 A Lavender Graduation is a ceremony meant to honor LGBTQ+ and ally students to acknowledge their contributions to the institution, prior to them graduating.
 Please note that this event does not take place of the University Commencement.
-If you are graduating in 2019, please look for more details in the Spring semester.
 This event is co-sponsored by SU Women’s Center, Multicultural Student Affairs Office, LGBTQ+ Concerns Committee and Dining Services.

 Candlelight Vigil for Orlando Victims